javaee/hk2/src/site/markdown/dynamic-resolver-example.md

 Now that we have learned about the various kinds of dynamic injection it is important to understand how dynamic resolution works.
 When an unsatisfiable injectee is encountered the dynamic resolution process starts with the most restrictive premise, we are trying to perform a Dynamic Qualified Type injection.
-If a resolver is not found for the injectee's type and qualifiers then we look for an Dynamic Qualified resolver.
+If a resolver is not found for the injectee's type and qualifiers then we look for a Dynamic Qualified resolver.
 If again a dynamic resolver for the injectee's qualifiers is not found we perform a last ditch effort and look for Dynamic Type resolver.
-If we still unable to find a dynamic resolver for the injectee's type then the injectee can not be resolved and [UnsatisfiedDependencyException][usde] will be thrown.
+If we are still unable to find a dynamic resolver for the injectee's type then the injectee can not be resolved and [UnsatisfiedDependencyException][usde] will be thrown.